 When people pay full price for something, they have a different expectation and perception of what they receive.
 They like it more because they want to like it more.

 On the other hand, people who receive discounts expect things to suck a little bit.
 After all, it was discounted, right?
 They are mentally pre-framed to be less satisfied.

 This is happening in your business right now if you discount.
 It’s bad for you and it’s bad for your clients.

 When running a promotion, or negotiating with a client, the key is to add more value rather than lowering the price.
 Don’t lower the price.

 - Add a few extra calls or consultations.

 Split the cost up into monthly payments.

 But please don’t ever discount.

-It might feel good to your customer in the moment, but their brain will look down on you forever in the future.
+It might feel good to your customer at the moment, but their brain will look down on you forever in the future.